• Recipes

 Home » Food Science

-One pound of fresh jalapeños usually equals about 10 to 15 medium peppers.
-Smaller jalapeños may take closer to 18 to 25 peppers per pound, while large jalapeños may only take 8 to 10 peppers.
+Quick answer: One pound of fresh jalapenos usually equals about 10 to 15 medium peppers.
+Smaller jalapenos may take closer to 18 to 25 peppers per pound, while large jalapenos may only take 8 to 10 peppers.

-For quick kitchen estimating, use 12 medium jalapeños per pound as a practical average.
-The exact number depends on pepper size, thickness, ripeness, and whether the jalapeños are whole, sliced, chopped, or seeded.
+For quick kitchen estimating, use 12 medium jalapenos per pound as a practical average.
+The exact number depends on pepper size, thickness, ripeness, moisture, and whether the jalapenos are whole, sliced, chopped, or seeded.

-If you are comparing jalapeños with other chile peppers, see the full types of peppers guide.
-For heat level, jalapeños usually range from 2,500 to 8,000 Scoville Heat Units, which you can compare in the Scoville scale guide.
+If you are comparing jalapenos with other chile peppers, see the full types of peppers guide.
+For heat level, jalapenos are commonly listed around 2,500 to 8,000 Scoville Heat Units; NMSU explains how Scoville heat is measured, and you can compare peppers in the Butter-N-Thyme Scoville scale guide.

 ⬇️ Table of Contents